Vikram Sampath: Gauhar Jaan

 In 2012, Sampath published a biography of Gauhar Jaan, who was India's first classical musician to record on the gramophone.
 He had chanced upon Jaan in the Royal Archives of Mysore while researching for the previous book.
 (Note: Sampath spotted some letters from Jaan, addressed to the Mysore Government with pleas to not slash her salary.)

 All reviewers commended Sampath's meticulous archival work despite the scarcity of sources on figures like Jaan.
 Ethnomusicologist Peter Manuel found Sampath to have had sketched an "informative and evocative portrait" of Jaan and her politico-cultural milieu despite a non-scholarly approach that lacks citations; his work was hailed as a groundbreaking contribution to studies of Hindustani music.
 Partha Chatterjee, reviewing for Frontline, found his portrayal of Jaan "an unusual and beautiful book".

 Harbans Singh, reviewing for The Tribune, praised Sampath's non-judgmental scholarship and forceful recreation of the cultural world inhabited by Jaan.
 The Hindu Literary Review admired Sampath's nuanced chronicling of the dichotomies that arose with regimes of princely modernity.
 Sadanand Menon, reviewing for Outlook, found the book be filled with a "glut of [pedantic and tiresome] detail"; the work was held to be "at times tiresome, at others ingenuous in its amateurish attempts at reconstructing history".

 The book has been translated into Hindi and Marathi.
 It has also been adapted into an eponymous play by Lillette Dubey and Mahesh Dattani.
 Ashutosh Gowarikar acquired film rights for the book in 2017.

 Digital music archive

-While working on the book, Sampath set up a private, non-profit trust in collaboration with Manipal University to digitize vintage gramophone recordings and make them freely accessible to the public, with funding from T. V. Mohandas Pai.
+While working on the book, Sampath set up a private, non-profit trust in collaboration with Manipal University to digitise vintage gramophone recordings and make them freely accessible to the public, with funding from T. V. Mohandas Pai.
 In 2015, Sampath donated the collection to the Indira Gandhi National Centre for the Arts.
 Since 2013, much of the archive has been accessible for free on SoundCloud.
-As of 2021, the archive includes almost 15,000 records, 7,000 of which had been digitized.
+As of 2021, the archive includes almost 15,000 records, 7,000 of which had been digitised.